Methadone (By mouth)

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- Mix the oral concentrate with 2 tablespoons of liquid (unless your doctor tells you differently).
+- Oral liquid: Mix the with 2 tablespoons of liquid (unless your doctor tells you differently).
 Drink the medicine right away.

-- Mix the tablet for suspension with water or another liquid, then drink the mixture right away.
+- Tablet for suspension: Mix it with water or another liquid, then drink the mixture right away.
 Do not swallow the tablet, and do not use it without mixing it in liquid first.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.